PagoDingo/TypeBackwards/README.md

-A project dedicated to highlight React JS Component State Management
+A project dedicated to highlighting React JS Component State Management